 On Thursday, the Bureau of Labor Statistics released the latest consumer price index report for December, which showed an annualized inflation rate of 6.5%.
 This means that the federal government thinks prices have increased 6.5% since one year prior.
 Does anybody actually believe this?
 Not me!

 In my experience, inflation is running much hotter than what is reported by the government.
 If inflation was only 6.50%, that would mean that $5 items a year ago would now cost $5.33 on average.
 Items that cost $1,000 a year ago would be around $1,065 today on average.
-Does this reflect your real-world experience at all?
+Does this reflect your real-world experience?
 It doesn’t reflect mine at all.

 Prices have gone up much more than that.
-And if they haven’t gone up, it’s a good bet the portions are smaller than what you purchased a year ago.
+And if they haven’t gone up, it’s a good bet the portions or sizes are smaller than what you purchased a year ago.

 Real-world inflation is running much higher than reported

-I don’t think too many people actually believe that prices are up a mere 6.5% from one year ago.
+I don’t think many people actually believe that prices are up a mere 6.5% from one year ago.
 I know I don’t, because my eyes tell me otherwise when I shop for groceries or go to a restaurant.
-Prices are up – a lot in some cases – and portions are smaller.
+Prices are up – a lot in some cases.

 Restaurant portions are smaller and prices are higher